darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 always show panels' scrollbars
 : Defines whether the panel scrollbars should be always visible or activated only depending on the panel content (default on). (needs a restart)

+duration of the ui transitions in ms
+: Defines how long modules and other ui elements will take to transition between states (expand/collapse).
+Set to 0 to disable animation (default 250ms).

 position of the scopes module
 : Choose whether to show the [scopes](../module-reference/utility-modules/shared/scopes.md) module in the left or right panel (default right). (needs a restart)